KFXF-CD

-KFXF-LD, virtual channel 7 (UHF digital channel 22), is a low-power primary MeTV and secondary MyNetworkTV-affiliated television station licensed to Fairbanks, Alaska, United States.
-Owned by Atlanta-based Gray Television, it is a sister station to NBC affiliate KTVF (channel 11) and Class A CBS affiliate KXDF-CD (channel 13).
-The three stations share studios on Braddock Street in downtown Fairbanks, where KFXF-LD's transmitter is also located.
+KFXF-CD (channel 7) is a low-power, Class A television station in Fairbanks, Alaska, United States.
+It airs a primary sports-themed independent format and has a secondary affiliation with MyNetworkTV.
+Owned by Gray Media, KFXF-CD is a sister station to NBC affiliate KTVF (channel 11) and Class A CBS affiliate KXDF-CD (channel 13).
+The three stations share studios on Braddock Street in downtown Fairbanks, where KFXF-CD's transmitter is also located.

 History

 KFXF intellectual unit

-The KFXF-LD intellectual unit originated on April 20, 1992, when Tanana Valley Television Company signed on K07UU as the area's first commercial station (and fifth in general after KJNP-TV in 1981) since 1955, when KTVF and KATN started.
-The station upgraded to a full-power license and changed its call letters to KFXF on February 27, 1995.
+The KFXF-CD intellectual unit originated on April 20, 1992, when Tanana Valley Television Company signed on K07UU as the area's first commercial station (and fifth in general after KJNP-TV in 1981) since 1955, when KTVF and KATN started.
+The station upgraded to a full-power license and changed its call letters to KFXF on February 22, 1995.

 From its inception, the station was primarily affiliated with Fox.
 In its early years, K07UU/KFXF ran programming from Canadian music channel MuchMusic during the overnight hours, and for a time in 1993–94 carried the NBA on NBC.
 Until K13XD (now KXDF-CD) went on the air in August 1996, KFXF also carried some CBS shows.
 The station also ran UPN programs from 2000 to 2006, when that network merged with The WB to form The CW, which is shown on a digital subchannel of KATN.

 After Gray Television's purchase of KTVF, KXDF-CD, and the non-license assets of KFXF on January 13, 2017, all of KFXF's programming was moved to KFXF-LD, which had previously served as a translator of KFXF.
 The full-power station's license (which was not included in the sale because the market has only five full-power stations, too few to create a duopoly) changed its call letters to KFYF on February 9, 2017 and was subsequently cancelled on March 10.